InfiniteGamingProductions/AirSim-UGC/README.md

 ## How to Use It

-See the [detailed documentation](https://microsoft.github.io/AirSim/) on all aspects of AirSim.
+To setup your development environment follow the steps [here](https://github.com/InfiniteGamingProductions/AirSim-UGC/wiki/Setup-Your-Development-Environment)

-## FAQ
+Also See the [detailed documentation](https://microsoft.github.io/AirSim/) on all aspects of the AirSim plugin.

-If you run into problems, check the [FAQ](https://microsoft.github.io/AirSim/faq) and feel free to post issues in the  [AirSim](https://github.com/Microsoft/AirSim/issues) repository.
+Also check out the [EpicGames UGC Quickstart Guide](https://github.com/EpicGames/UGCExample/blob/release/Documentation/QuickStart.md)

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## License